millimelon/TESC-Farm-Intern25/README.md

     QWERTY keyboard for use with the tablet.
--   **RS232 Adapter:** This adapter allows the Raspberry Pi to read the output from the scale, relieving the need to hand-record weights.
+-   **RS232 Adapter:** This adapter allows the Raspberry Pi to read the output from the scale, relieving the need to hand-record weights. connected to the RS232 adapter.
--   **RJ12 to DB9 Adapter:** Allows the solar charge controller to be connected to the RS232 adapter.

 ## Wireless